scarf-sh/docs/docs/gateway.md

 my-pkg==0.0.1
 ```

 NOTE: We have noticed indeterminate behavior in some versions of Pip that have resulted in the public registry being used for download regardless of the --extra-index-url addition.
-This is a client-specific problem and we are investigating.

 If you elect to use your own domain, you'll need to add a CNAME for that domain to `gateway.scarf.sh`.
 Additionally we require you to verify your ownership of the domain by setting a TXT with a value that Scarf provides upon package creation.
 See your DNS provider's instructions for how to add CNAME and TXT records.